Baldwin County License Hearing Guide

 Hardship/Restricted License in Georgia

-• Costs and Application Process: The application process for a limited driving permit involves completing an application form, providing required documentation (such as proof of enrollment in DUI School), and paying a fee.
-Contact the Georgia DDS for specific details.
+• Costs and Application Process: The application process for a hardship license involves submitting an application to the DDS and paying a reinstatement fee.

 Getting Your License Back